 Exploring the principles of human embryonic development, using in vitro stem-cell-based models and systems biology approaches

-We study human embryonic development using three-dimensional (3D) stem cell-based models, so that we can better understand both development and disease.
+We study human embryonic development using stem cell-based embryo-like models, so that we can better understand both development and disease.

-Our approach is to use human pluripotent stem cells that we grow under defined conditions to create 3D structures that mirror some of the features of early embryos.
-Using these model systems, we can examine the emergence of the range of cell types and their spatiotemporal coordination, and the organisation into elements of the mammalian body plan.
+Our approach is to use human pluripotent stem cells that we grow under defined conditions to create structures that mirror some of the features of early embryos.
+Using these models, we can examine how different cell types emerge and are coordinated into the organisation of the mammalian body plan.

-Using this model system alongside advanced microscopy, molecular and transcriptomics techniques, we aim to address fundamental questions of developmental biology using systems biology approaches.
-This will allow us to gain an insight into human-specific aspects of development, as well as enabling the establishment of various disease models that will be used to understand the molecular mechanisms underlying birth defects.
+Alongside these embryo-like models, we use advanced microscopy, molecular and transcriptomics techniques and systems biology approaches, aiming to address fundamental questions of developmental biology.
+This allows us to gain an insight into human-specific aspects of development, and to establish new disease models to understand the molecular mechanisms underlying birth defects.

 To find out more, check out some of our projects below, or take a look at our Institute Webpage.